I am a Research Fellow in the Max Planck Institute for Social Anthropology.

 After spending half a year as a journalist covering Covid-19 and related social issues, I co-founded Tying Knots to bring anthropological engagement to Chinese society and the global context.
 Today, Tying Knots has grown into one of the most influential public anthropology platforms in China.

-In addition to being a scholar of literacy studies and knowledge production, I am an award-winning writer of poetry, fiction, criticism, and other genres.
+In addition to being a scholar of media, language, and knowledge production, I am an award-winning writer of poetry, fiction, criticism, and other genres.

 Get in Touch with Yukun